sokolovdp/otus_final_project/README.md

-# Final Project - Web site in Django with implementation of simple user authorization scheme and Rest API
+# Final Project - Demo Learning Web Site "Lean To Fly" in Django with implementation of simple user authorization scheme and Rest API

 ## Run application
 ```